Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Introduction

-Deep Reinforcement learning (RL) \cite{boyan1995generalization, bertsekas1996neuro, sutton1998introduction, mnih2015human} offers the potential to improve motion planning performance \cite{faust2018prm, everett2018motion, aradi2020survey, gomez2012optimal, semnani2020multi, Qureshi2021Motion}.
+Deep Reinforcement learning (RL) \cite{mnih2015human} offers the potential to improve motion planning performance \cite{faust2018prm}.
 One method of using Deep RL in motion planning is to generate end-to-end trajectories for systems with complex dynamics and constraints.
 This leverages a key benefit of Deep RL, which is its ability to perform well for problems where a nonlinear programming formulation is not suitably defined.
 Similarly, Deep RL can provide benefit when the underlying problem is stochastic \cite{bellemare2020autonomous}.
 Deep RL has recently been applied in aerospace domains.
-Deep RL is applied to spacecraft orbit guidance in \cite{lafarge2020guidance} and to planetary descent in \cite{gaudet2020deep} on a six degree of freedom system model.
-In both works, rewards are carefully shaped to produce desirable behavior.
+Deep RL is applied to spacecraft orbit guidance in \cite{lafarge2020guidance}, where rewards are carefully shaped to produce desirable behavior.
 In \cite{hovell2020deep} Deep RL is applied to a spacecraft docking problem.
-The recent work of \cite{sun2021reinforcement} applies Deep RL for adaptive optimal flight control.
+The recent works of \cite{waxenegger2021reinforcement, capobianco2021deep} apply Deep RL for control of rocket engines and Deep Learning for trajectory prediction using recurrent neural networks, respectively.

 Despite much promise, Deep RL does not always provide effective end-to-end planning performance.
 Specifically, RL can struggle when there are sparse rewards \cite{faust2018prm} or on long horizon tasks \cite{Qureshi2021Motion}.
 In addition, achieving convergence often requires significant hyper-parameter tuning and reward shaping \cite{berner2019dota}.
 As a result, many past works have used Deep RL to solve a smaller part of the planning problem.
-For example, \cite{chiang2019RL-RRT} used Deep RL to estimate reachability, \cite{faust2018prm} used RL for local planning, and \cite{goddard2021utilizing, li2020learning, camci2019learning} used RL to learn high-level actions (primitives).
+For example, \cite{chiang2019RL-RRT} used Deep RL to estimate reachability, \cite{faust2018prm} used RL for local planning, and \cite{goddard2021utilizing} used RL to learn motion primitives \updates{for use in graph-based planning}.